katorlys-samples/Template/README.md

 </h1>

 <p>
-  One sentence to describe project
+  One sentence to describe your project.
 </p>

 [![Pull Requests][github-pr-badge]][github-pr-link]